olewsaa/Yacht-computer/wifi2wifi/Readme.md

 translation (NAT) to forward the traffic to and from the external network where the USB wifi is seen as a client.
 Hence the wifi2wifi label.

+In addition it turned out to be useful to have a cabled network also connected to the gateway.
+The OpenPlotter RPi is in addtion to be a plotter and a SignalK server also a nice all purpose computer with a 19" screen so having internet access is very nice.
+Not to mention the ease of doing charts software updates directly.

 This project have a project page at : [https://sites.google.com/site/olewsaa/yacht-server/raspberry-pi-as-a-router-gateway]

 ## Step by step instructions.